 Like the multi-layered, diverse culture we live in, my paintings include layers of paint, glass, rusted metal, plastic, detritus, light and video into and on transparent and mirrored surfaces, to reflect the what ‘was’ in an effort to relate the what ‘is’ in our intertwined historical narrative.

 I find that History is like Pandora’s box: Closed, it teases safety in an uncertain future.
 Open, it’s a perilous voyage of unsettling yet illuminating journeys.
 Past; present, tangled roots above ground, hiding in plain view.
-My work is an exploration of those tangled roots.

 For more information contact email@example.com